 Neonatal progeroid syndrome (Wiedemann-Rautenstrauch syndrome) is a recessively inherited syndrome of aging causing death by age 2 years.

 Other syndromes (eg, Down Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and... read more , Ehlers-Danlos Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a hereditary collagen disorder characterized by articular hypermobility, dermal hyperelasticity, and widespread tissue fragility.
+Diagnosis is suggested by physical anomalies and... read more , Ehlers-Danlos Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are hereditary collagen disorders characterized by joint hypermobility, dermal hyperelasticity, and widespread tissue fragility.
 Diagnosis is clinical.
-Treatment is... read more ) occasionally have progeroid features.
+Treatment is supportive... read more ) occasionally have progeroid features.

-The following are some English-language support resources that may be useful for parents or caregivers.
-Please note that THE MANUAL is not responsible for the content of these resources:
+The following English-language resources may be useful for parents or caregivers.
+Please note that THE MANUAL is not responsible for the content of these resources.